 - Reverse T3

-10. In gluten sensitive individuals, eating gluten-containing foods (wheat, barley, rye) and possibly even some of the gluten cross-reactive foods can cause Hashimoto’s disease.
+In gluten sensitive individuals and those with celiac disease, eating gluten-containing foods (wheat, barley, rye) and possibly even some of the gluten cross-reactive foods can cause Hashimoto’s disease.
 A 3-month trial of going strictly gluten-free might be needed to see if your thyroid antibodies return to normal and your thyroid begins to recover function.

-Thyroid problems can be fixed!
-I help women to achieve healthy thyroid function in my practice every day.
+You can get well!
+I help women to achieve healthy thyroid function in my practice and courses.
 In most conventional medical practices, you may have to advocate for yourself in the doctor’s office to get the testing you need.

 A functional medicine, integrative medicine, or naturopathic doctor will usually automatically be willing to test the whole gamut of thyroid tests for you.
 You have to be careful not to get over-diagnosed and unnecessarily treated if you don’t actually have a thyroid problem, however if the symptoms and the labs fit – then appropriate treatment can make you feel like a million bucks!